-If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or get approval from us or your PCP.
-The providers that deliver your care as part of the clinical research study do not need to be part of our plan's network of providers.
+If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or get approval from us.

 Although you do not need to get our plan's permission to be in a clinical research study, we encourage you to notify us in advance when you choose to participate in Medicare-qualified clinical trials.